UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 ## Email

 Email is used for official communications at the University of Toronto.
-For the delivery of the Certificates, it is expected that Slack will be the primary communication channel.
+For the delivery of the microcredentials, it is expected that Slack will be the primary communication channel.
 However, you should use email for official communications such as:

--   Providing feedback to the DSI team on the content, delivery, or instructional team of the Certificates
+-   Providing feedback to the DSI team on the content, delivery, or instructional team of the microcredentials

--   Seeking DSI support for navigating challenging situations within the Certificates
+-   Seeking DSI support for navigating challenging situations within the microcredentials

-If communicating via email, please include 'DSI Certificates -- Module name' in the subject line.
+If communicating via email, please include 'DSI Microcredentials -- Module name' in the subject line.
 In addition, you can expect that the instructional team and DSI staff will use email to:

 -   Inform you about your module results and completion